OleksiyLa/Project_5/README.md

 The first page showcases a variety of pizzas with implemented pagination to enhance user experience.
 Users can filter pizzas by categories and use a search function to locate pizzas based on name or description.

 Each pizza card displays key information, including an image, name, description, price, and size.
 The default size is 30cm, and users can switch to 35cm or 40cm by clicking the highlighted button.
 As the size changes, so does the price, and the pizza image adjusts accordingly.
-A prominently displayed "Add to Bag" button facilitates quick addition to the bag.
+A prominently displayed "Add to Cart" button facilitates quick addition to the bag.

-Upon clicking "Add to Bag," the selected pizza is added to the user's bag.
+Upon clicking "Add to Cart," the selected pizza is added to the user's bag.
 Additionally, clicking the pizza image redirects the user to the detailed page for that specific pizza.

 ![Pizza List](./README/website/pizza_list.png)